agude/agude.github.io/_drafts/2016-08-09-lab41_deep_compression.md

 _The energy efficiency and speedups due to compression for various layers in the neural networks.
 The dense bars are the results before compression, and the pruned bars are the results after.
 Note the Y axis is log10!
-From Han, Mao, and Dally’s paper._
+From Han, Mao, and Dally's paper._

-Han, Mao, and Dally’s compression techniques achieve an almost perfect result: the in memory size of a network is reduced, the run speed is increased, and the energy used to perform the calculation is decreased.
+Han, Mao, and Dally's compression techniques achieve an almost perfect result: the in memory size of a network is reduced, the run speed is increased, and the energy used to perform the calculation is decreased.
 Although designed with mobile in mind, their compression is so successful I would not be